eventespresso/event-espresso-core/docs/C--REST-API/eejs-api/eejs-api-collections.md

 ## Collection Component Option Objects

 For each collection registered, a collection component option object is created.
-Component option objects are what one uses to register as a component as a part of the `components` value in a Vue instance options object or for creating a custom component with.
+Component option objects are what one uses to register as a component with the `components` property in a Vue instance options object or for creating a custom component with.
 All automatically built component objects are exposed after the promise resolves at `eejs.api.components`.
 Examples:

 **Registering as a component on a Vue instance**